 5. Build Community and Organize Against Racism

-The morning session begins with a welcome from President Michael A. Fitts and setting the purpose of the teach-in, followed by a morning keynote from Rhonda Broussard, founder of Beloved Community to ground our work in our beloved city of New Orleans.
-Interdisciplinary panels exploring the levels of systemic racism and how we can dismantle systemic racism in our community follow.
+The morning session begins with a welcome from President Michael A. Fitts and setting the purpose of the teach-in, followed by a morning keynote panel with Mariah Moore (Founder, House of Tulip), Keith M. Plessy (President, Plessy and Ferguson Foundation), and Phoebe Ferguson (Executive Director, Plessy and Ferguson Foundation) to ground our work in our beloved city of New Orleans.
+Interdisciplinary panels exploring various aspects of systemic racism and how we can dismantle racism in our university, local, regional, and global communities follow.

-The first 500 registrants will receive a workbook from Ibram Kendi (Be an Anti-Racist: A Journal for Awareness, Reflection, and Action) and a special mask with the 5 Anti-Racist and EDI Teach-In key learning goals.
-These registrants will receive an email on March 29th about picking these up from the Provost's Office (200 Gibson Hall).
+The first 200 registrants will receive a workbook from Ibram Kendi (Be an Anti-Racist: A Journal for Awareness, Reflection, and Action).
+These registrants will receive an email on May 10th about picking their books up from the Provost's Office (200 Gibson Hall).

-– Anti-Racism and Equity, Diversity, Inclusion Teach-In Organizing Committee (Carolyn Barber-Pierre, Paula Booke, Sienna Abdulahad, Angel Carter, Laura Osteen, Ben Brubaker, Anneliese Singh)
+– Anti-Racism and Equity, Diversity, Inclusion Teach-In Organizing Committee: Anneliese Singh, Carolyn Barber-Pierre, Angel Carter, Shelby Norman, Danette Saylor, Sienna Abdulahad, Laura Osteen, and Benji Brubaker

 Tulane University and the Office of Equity, Diversity, and Inclusion strive to offer universally accessible programming.
 If you anticipate needing any type of reasonable accommodation to fully participate or have questions about event accessibility, please contact email@example.com.
 We will have closed captioning and ASL in each of the sessions.